Your Writing Muse

 Suspenseful "Whodunit" Thriller

-When the D.A. of Chicago is killed by a stray bullet at midnight on New Year’s Eve, a hot-shot federal prosecutor gets called in to investigate whether his death was really an accident or intentional from a hit man hired by either two opposing mob families, the enemies he made within the police department, his jealous wife, or his beautiful young mistress.
+When the D.A. of Chicago is killed by a stray bullet at midnight on New Year’s Eve, a hot-shot federal prosecutor gets called in to investigate whether his death was really an accident or intentional from a hit man hired by either two opposing mob families, the enemies he made within the police department, his beautiful young mistress, or his jealous wife.

 The Bard (Supernatural Horror)